pprunty/pprunty.github.io/posts/ambient-writing.md

 Machines may imitate.
 Their imitations are our imitations; all of our data collected.
 Processed and pre-processed to an artificial ideal.
 A flower without a bee.
 A heart that does not beat.
 They cannot feel.

+Let the machines hum.